alexander-hanel/idapython6to7/README.md

 ### Yolo IDAPython6 to IDAPython7

 The list in `generate_table.py` can be used to do a search and replace for a crude update from IDAPython6 to IDAPython7.
 The buckshot approach is probaby not the best approach.
-Once I have more of the old and new keyword changes I'll create a parser for recommending change to old scripts.
+Once I have more of the old and new keyword changes I'll create a parser for recommending changes to old scripts.

 ```
 import re